matejgj/psytxt/content/authors/matej/_index.md

 I have always been interested in psychology, but only as a hobby.
 That changed when I started reading up on ML and NLP in particular and came up with the idea of combining these fields with psychology.

-I am currently focusing on developing resources that can help overcome the challenge of automatically recognizing personality traits from text.
+Currently, I am focusing on developing resources that can help overcome the challenge of automatically recognizing personality traits from texts.

-In my spare time, I enjoy conducting psychological experiments on myself and stepping out of my comfort zone.
-I enjoy ultra trail running, rock and alpine climbing, and mountaineering.
+In my spare time, I like to conduct psychological experiments on myself and step out of my comfort zone.
+I enjoy running ultratrails, rock and mountain climbing, and mountaineering.
 My most notable experiences include completing a 173km trail running race and climbing a 7000m mountain.